Hotpot simplifies graphic design and media creation with AI tools and drag-n-drop software.

 High-quality graphics and media are inaccessible to far too many people, especially those in developing nations.
 We can change this with smarter software.
 Our mission is to make graphic design and media creation 10x faster and more affordable.

-By focusing on companies, we can tune the platform for use cases encountered at work.
-For professional designers, our goal is to automate rote tasks and augment brainstorming.
-For non-designers, the goal is to make creating and editing designs as simple as creating and editing PowerPoint presentations.
+For professional designers, our goal is to automate rote tasks and augment the creative process.
+For non-designers, the goal is to make design and image generation as simple as PowerPoint.

 But you don’t.
 Instead, you happily plop down $5 and walk out the door with a smile on your face and a Frappuccino in hand.
 Because the convenience is worth $5.

 The process is frictionless.
 (Pardon the VC-speak.)
 Order.
 Pay.
 Leave.
 You can create a Starbucks account; you can pay anonymously; or you could pay as Spiderman if you're so inclined.

 Software isn’t like this.
 For security and convenience, most SaaS and software providers require accounts and often monthly charges.
 Even if you only intend to use them once or twice per year.
 They want a relationship when all you want is a Frappuccino.
 (You heartless commitment-phobe!
 Get help.)
 Worst of all, some companies charge $50 for a Frappuccino while imposing another layer of commitment through credits.

 If you're a VC and reaching for an inhaler because you haven't read enough buzzwords, fear not: software-as-a-transaction (SaaT) is the model we're proposing.
 As opposed to the software-as-a-sucker (SaaS) model in fashion today.
 Didn't know SaaS stands for software-as-a-sucker?
 You're welcome.
 This term was coined at the dawn of the new millennium by the prestigious research firm, Fullough B. Ess Research Institute.